revolist/revogrid-docs/compare/bryntum-gantt-alternative.md

   competitor-name="Bryntum Gantt"
-  competitor-summary="a mature commercial JavaScript Gantt component with a dedicated scheduling engine, project-management features, framework wrappers, and a broad API surface" use-cases="ERP and PPM products, project planning tools, manufacturing schedules, portfolio views, resource planning, operations software, and data-heavy SaaS applications" revo-summary="RevoGrid Gantt is a grid-native scheduling module for teams that want an editable Gantt to behave like part of their product rather than a separate project-management application."
+  competitor-summary="a mature commercial JavaScript Gantt component with a dedicated scheduling engine, project-management features, framework wrappers, and a broad API surface" use-cases="ERP and PPM products, project planning tools, manufacturing schedules, portfolio views, resource planning, operations software, and data-heavy SaaS applications" revo-summary="RevoGantt is a grid-native scheduling module for teams that want an editable Gantt to behave like part of their product rather than a separate project-management application."
 />

 ::: tip Best fit
-Choose **RevoGrid Gantt** when the timeline must live inside a highly customized data workflow, your product already depends on grid-style editing, or you want transparent per-developer pricing without deployment counting.
+Choose **RevoGantt** when the timeline must live inside a highly customized data workflow, your product already depends on grid-style editing, or you want transparent per-developer pricing without deployment counting.
 :::

 ::: info Short answer